 The thought of choosing a career can be daunting, however with a little guidance and a visit to a career fair, the path can become clear.
 Throughout the Spring and Fall semesters, FAU holds several career fairs.
 These fairs can be generalized or are split up into different fields, for example, there are fairs for nursing, education, and other various degree programs.
 FAU also holds fairs for students looking for part-time work and internships.

-The Career Fairs are typically held towards the middle of each semester, October in the fall and January/February in the Spring.
-For more information on dates of the fair and the degree specific fairs, click here.
+The Career Fairs are held at the end of August, the end of September and through October in the Fall and again in February.
+For more information on the dates of the fair and the degree-specific fairs, click here.

 The Career Center is also home to the Owls Professional Clothes Closet.
 The Owls Professional Closet provides students who qualify with business attire clothing.
 Students who are in immediate need of business attire clothing can rent from here as well.
 There are some requirements to fulfill to qualify for use of the career closet, you can find more information about that here.
 If you are looking to start building your wardrobe for after college, check out Dress for Success for some tips and student discounts.